More In This Category

 Beyond identifying the cause of the accident, it’s important to investigate who else might be responsible.
 In some cases, the trucking company may have been hauling goods for another company, and that company could have imposed rules and regulations on the carrier.
 If the trucking company failed to comply with these rules, and the company they were hauling for did not enforce compliance, then the other company could also be held accountable.
 Therefore, it’s essential to dig deep into all aspects of the case to uncover all responsible parties.

 Oklahoma City, OK personal injury attorney Michael Burrage talks about the biggest challenges he faces in truck accident cases.
-In a truck accident case, determining how the accident occurred is typically the easiest part—for instance, if the driver ran a stop sign.
-However, the real challenge is investigating the trucking company itself.
-It is crucial to examine their safety programs, including whether they had safety protocols in place, if those protocols were enforced, and what kind of training drivers received.
-Was the training continuous or periodic?
-Understanding the company’s operations is key for the jury to recognize that this wasn’t just an isolated incident, but rather a systemic issue within the company, where safety was overlooked in favor of profits.
+He explains that in truck accident cases, determining how the accident occurred is often the simplest aspect—for instance, identifying if the driver ran a stop sign.
+The greater challenge lies in investigating the trucking company itself.
+It is critical to examine the company’s safety programs, including whether protocols were in place, whether they were properly enforced, and the nature of driver training—whether it was ongoing or periodic.
+Understanding the company’s operational practices is essential for demonstrating to a jury that the incident was not isolated, but indicative of a systemic failure where safety was subordinated to profit.